cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 ## Prevalence Notes (mostly copied from [blog post](http://cdwscience.blogspot.com/2019/12/review-of-results-data-from-3-cat-dna.html))

-I have been notified as a plan for basepaws to add a dental health test.
+On [one of the basepaws websites](https://basepaws.com/pages/cat-dental-health-test), it says "*It is estimated that 50-90% of ALL adult cats have a dental health problem, with periodontal disease being the number one culprit*."

 I did see a similar number (50-90%) reported on [this page](https://www.vet.cornell.edu/departments-centers-and-institutes/cornell-feline-health-center/health-information/feline-health-topics/feline-dental-disease) for cats.

-For any level of severity, if you count 50-70% as being similar, then that overlaps what is reported [here](https://vcahospitals.com/know-your-pet/dental-disease-in-cats) and perhaps pages 10-11 of the **2016 report** that can be downloaded [here](https://www.banfield.com/pet-health/State-of-pet-health).
-However, I think that is different than what a lot of people would think of for "*periodontal disease*"
+For any level of severity, if you count 50-70% as being similar, then that overlaps what is reported [here](https://vcahospitals.com/know-your-pet/dental-disease-in-cats) and perhaps pages 10-11 of the **2016 report** that can be downloaded [here](https://www.banfield.com/pet-health/State-of-pet-health).  ***However, I think that is different than what a lot of people would think of for "*periodontal disease*"?***

 However, I think the claim about prevalence looks different than I see in [this paper](https://bmcvetres.biomedcentral.com/articles/10.1186/s12917-021-02775-3/tables/1) on dogs.
 Likewise, I can also see [this paper](https://pubmed.ncbi.nlm.nih.gov/25178688/) where the prevalence is more similar to what I saw in cats (**10-15%** for **periodontal disease**, which was in fact reported as being the most common specific disease)